-Over the past 150 years, direct democracy in Switzerland has gradually become more mature, and more sophisticated.
-But there have also been setbacks.
-Current weaknesses include criticism, both at home and abroad, of how the country deals with immigration and of a lack of political education in schools.
-And what about civil rights in Switzerland?
-On 8th February 2004, the day had finally come: 11,000 foreign citizens were able to vote for the very first time in 22 districts of the canton Vaud.
-This was the fourth Swiss canton (after Neuchâtel, Jura and Appenzell Outer-Rhodes) to introduce voting rights for foreigners.
-A popular initiative against these extended rights in the canton Vaud had failed at the initial signature stage.
-But the four cantons are still the exception: in the past, attempts in numerous Swiss communities and cantons to introduce voting rights for residents who do not hold a Swiss passport had failed to get majority support in the referendum ballots.
-There is also currently a wideranging political and legal debate on what to do with the applications of those foreign residents who wish to acquire Swiss citizenship.
+In spring 2005, the voters of the canton of Geneva (where 38% of the population are foreigners) decided to give the right to vote - but not the right to be elected - to foreigners who have been residents of the canton for at least 8 years.
+Geneva thus became the seventh Swiss canton to introduce voting rights for foreigners at the municipal level, joining the cantons of Neuchâtel, Jura, Appenzell Outer-Rhodes, Vaud, Graubünden and Fribourg.
+But the seven cantons are still the exception: in the past, attempts in numerous Swiss municipalities and cantons to introduce voting rights for residents who do not hold a Swiss passport have failed to get majority support in the referendum ballots.
+There is also currently a wide-ranging political and legal debate on what to do with the applications of those foreign residents who wish to acquire Swiss citizenship.
 One thing is certain: Switzerland is still making heavy weather of the issue of integration at home.
 Citizens' rights play a central role in this.
 They are the tools which those who already enjoy full rights of political participation can use to integrate those others who are still partly excluded - or not, as the case may be.